June 13, 2022CMMS

 Most maintenance management software and ERP software solutions were designed for desktop usage.
-If they have accompanying smartphone solutions, these were redesigned for mobile devices several years after initial product launches.
-Translation: They don’t possess a truly mobile friendly product.
+And designers redesigned accompanying mobile solutions several years after initial product launches.
+Translation: They don’t possess a truly mobile-friendly product.

 Understandably, these early manufacturing software providers couldn’t have possibly predicted that 45 percent of the world’s population would have “personal computers” in their pockets by 2020.
-They simply weren’t prepared for the cultural switch in consumer expectations.
+Designers simply were not ready for the cultural switch in consumer expectations.